 PSYCHODYNAMIC + COGNITIVE BEHAVIORAL PSYCHOTHERAPY and EMDR.

-I offer individual psychotherapy for adults.
+I offer individual psychotherapy for adults over 25.
 I do not see adolescents or couples.

 I am a classically trained Psychodynamic psychotherapist.
 Think classic psychoanalysis but with a modern slant.
 I look at your issues with a 360 perspective.
 We will find the root of the issue, the source of its energy, by looking at past patterns and styles of relating and behavior.
 We will sync up the connections and deactivate old patterns that are not useful.
 By addressing your issues with this perspective we can begin the process of alleviating and de-activating symptoms such as depression, anxiety, fears, isolation, malaise and “stuckness”.
 Psychodynamic psychotherapy is analytical, deep therapy with the goal of getting to the root of the issue and fostering new insights so that new narratives can arise.
 This work tends to be slower but has longer term results.
 I may combine some CBT methods to this work if needed and/or may offer EMDR as an adjunctive tool to help speed up the processing.